 In the second case it is a little more confusing.
 The material basis of smooth wear is the disposition of molecules to be knocked off in small amounts rather than large amounts.
 This relation to suspension seems to be of another sort.

-2.3 Generically dependent continuant remove (e)at(g-depends on)[Elucidation: a g-depends on b at t1 means: a exists at t1 and b exists at t1
+Generically dependent continuant

+at(g-depends on)[Elucidation: b g-depends on c at t1 means: b exists at t1 and c exists at t1

-& for some type B it holds that (b instantiates B at t1)
+& for some type B it holds that (c instantiates B at t1)

-& necessarily, for all t (if a exists at t then some instance_of B exists at t)
+& necessarily, for all t (if b exists at t then some instance_of B exists at t)

-& not (a s-depends_on b at t1).
+& not (b s-depends_on c at t1).
 [072-002]]

 a(g-depends on)[Domain: generically dependent continuant]